Speakers

 Characteristics of scientific professions in the chemical industry

-Target group: teachers in general schools, especially 9th and 12th grade
+Target group: Teachers of general education schools, especially grades 9 and 12

 Experiments in kindergarten